yyumna/climatechange_ai/ICLR2020_workshop.md

 ## Submission Mentorship Program<br>

-We are piloting a mentorship program to facilitate exchange between potential workshop submitters and experts working in topic areas relevant to the workshop.
+We are piloting a mentorship program to pair authors of submissions with mentors having complementary expertise.
 The goal of this program is to foster cross-disciplinary collaborations and ultimately increase the quality and potential impact of submitted work.

 ### Expectations: